MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/deploy-dynamics-365-app-for-outlook.md

 ## Step 2: Test email configuration and enable mailboxes

-Enable and test your user mailboxs so they can use Dynamics 365 App for Outlook.
+Enable and test your user mailboxes so they can use Dynamics 365 App for Outlook.

 1. From your app, go to **Settings** > **Advanced Settings**.